80396-B2/Inventory-Management-System/README.md

   * Exact date & time is also present on the bill.

 At the very end you can find a grand total of your purchase.
-You can also check for the same in the sales.json file.
+You can also check for the same in the sales.json file.It has a dictionary with the bill no as key and all drugs information in the bill as value.